SAP-samples/teched2024-XP280/exercises/ex2/README.md

       }
       ```

       It is best practice to provided a meaningful description for the variables.
 As you can see we also provided *default values* for the variables.
 Feel free to change them to your liking.
-Safe your changes once you are finished.
+Save your changes once you are finished.

       As we have defined the necessary input, we can now start with the actual configuration.

-1. As we need to construct the value of the subaccount domain we must leverage a few features of Terraform to achieve this namely:
+1. As we need to construct the value of the subaccount domain we must use a few features of Terraform to achieve this, namely:

-    - Use a [local variable](https://developer.hashicorp.com/terraform/language/values/locals) to construct the value based on the input.
+    - A [local variable](https://developer.hashicorp.com/terraform/language/values/locals) to construct the value based on the input.
     - The [`random_uuid` resource](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/uuid) to make the value unique.
     - Two Terraform built-in functions to [replace](https://developer.hashicorp.com/terraform/language/functions/replace) the `_` with `-` and to make the value all [lower](https://developer.hashicorp.com/terraform/language/functions/lower) case.